phaserjs/phaser/README.md

 * The Physics Editor Exporter (found in the resources folder of the repo) has had an option to prefix shape names and optimize JSON output added to it (thanks @Garbanas #2093)
 * Touch.addTouchLockCallback has a new argument `onEnd` which allows the callback to fire either on a touchstart or a touchend event.
 * The SoundManager now detects if the browser is running under iOS9 and uses a touchend callback to unlock the audio subsystem.
 Previous versions of iOS (and Android) still use touchstart.
 This fixes Apple's screw-up with regard to changing the way Web Audio should be triggered in Mobile Safari.
 Thanks Apple (thanks @MyCatCarlos for the heads-up #2095)
+* InputHandler.validForInput now checks if the game object has `input.enabled` set to `false` and doesn't validate it for input if that's the case.

 ### Bug Fixes